 The VCT team is led by Grace Shrimpton together with a trained social worker, John Dhanaraj.
 Their aim is to create self-supporting families.
 The disadvantaged people they help may be single parents or in low-paid work.
 By paying school fees, they enable many children and young people to remain in education and achieve their full potential.
 In turn, these students can take up better paid jobs and support their own families in the future.
 Approximately 85 children and 20 students are supported in this way.
 Food allowances are also paid to those in greatest need.

 Monthly pensions are given to approximately 100 elderly Anglo-Indians who are unable to support themselves.
 Assistance with medical expenses and nutrition is also provided when needed.

 The AIC charity is supported by individuals, Anglo-Indian groups and churches (including Godmanchester Baptist Church).
 Supporters receive a newsletter twice a year and those who have individual sponsorships also receive reports on their sponsored child.
-The new website will soon contain more information.

-All enquiries at present should be directed to Rachel Thurley on 01480 454736 or email@example.com.
+or talk to Rachel Thurley on 01480 454736 or email@example.com

 The Shrimpton family have been able to go on holiday in Sri Lanka to stay with a childhood friend of Grace’s.
 David and Grace have not had a holiday for several years and do not take regular time off from their many responsibilities at the People of the Way and the Vine Charitable Trust.
 Pray they may have a lovely relaxing time and be renewed in body, mind and spirit.

 The results of the 12th standard exams this year have been outstanding with 7 young people getting over 900 marks out of 1200 and 2 getting over 1100.
 The top marks were those of Samuel with 1172 – amazing considering his family circumstances.